-Memorial Day 2015 will bring together thousands to honor those who served gallantly in The Battle of Lake Erie.”
-Donald R. Hickey, professor of history at Wayne State College in Nebraska and author of “The War of 1812: A Forgotten Conflict” states, “If the American Revolution established the nation, the War of 1812 confirmed the nationhood.
-Convinced that they had won the war, the American people emerged from the contest with a buoyant self-confidence, with a clear idea of their identity and a newfound sense of propose.”
+Memorial Day 2015 will unite thousands to honor those who served gallantly in The Battle of Lake Erie.”
+Donald R. Hickey, professor of history at Wayne State College in Nebraska and author of “The War of 1812: A Forgotten Conflict,” states, “If the American Revolution established the nation, the War of 1812 confirmed the nationhood.
+Convinced that they had won the war, the American people emerged from the contest with a buoyant self-confidence, with a clear idea of their identity and a newfound sense of purpose.”

-Perry Peace Memorial in Ohio was built to recognize the decisive victory of Commodore Oliver Hazard Perry over the powerful British Navy during the Battle of Lake Erie.
+Perry Peace Memorial in Ohio was built to recognize the decisive victory of Commodore Oliver Hazard Perry over the mighty British Navy during the Battle of Lake Erie.
 According to Mr. Hickey: “…not only did it secure naval superiority in Lake Erie, but it also paved the way for the American victory on land.”
 Perry’s battle flag with the iconic words “Don’t Give Up the Ship” is now on display at the U.S. Naval Academy in Annapolis, Maryland.
 “DGUTS” is known throughout the U.S. Navy and is a central command for all midshipmen.

-About the Treaty of Ghent- The initial terms of the treaty were written in 10 days, but it wasn’t until December 24, 1814, that both sides agreed to the terms and even longer, due to poor telecommunications, to officially announce to all parties involved that the war was over.
-The war of 1812 officially ended on February 16, 1815, after nearly six months of peace negotiations in the city of Ghent, which is nowBelgium.
+About the Treaty of Ghent- The initial terms of the treaty were written in 10 days.
+Still, it wasn’t until December 24, 1814, that both sides agreed to the terms and even longer, due to poor telecommunications, to officially announce to all parties involved that the war was over.
+The War of 1812 officially ended on February 16, 1815, after nearly six months of peace negotiations in the city of Ghent, now Belgium.

-About The Perry Group-The Friends of Perry’s Victory and International Peace Memorial, also known as The Perry Group, is a volunteer, non-profit organization working with the National Park Service and the local, national, and international community to commemorate the Battle of Lake Erie and celebrate the long-lasting peace between Britain, Canada and the United States.
+About The Perry Group-The Friends of Perry’s Victory and International Peace Memorial, also known as The Perry Group, is a volunteer, non-profit organization working with the National Park Service and the local, national, and international community to commemorate the Battle of Lake Erie and celebrate the long-lasting peace between Britain, Canada, and the United States.
 Since 1989,